mattermost/mattermost-marketplace/app-marketplace-v2-spec/commands.md

 - [Interactive commands](#interactive-commands) are Interactive Dialogs, or Bot Conversations.

+- Dani Q: As raised in the architecture document, do the embedded commands contain the actions on the UI that have been implemented on mobile plugins?

 ## Slash Commands.
 **Commands** are traditionally submitted from the message box, by typing a `/<trigger>`.